KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/part_2_showing_and_hiding_content_with_jquery.md

       1. In the _index.html_ file, find the id of the "Show Menu" button.

       2. In _my_scripts.js_, place your cursor between the curly braces of the function {} and press enter.
-This is the body of the function where the code to run when the function is called gets added.
+This is the body of the function where the code that runs when the function is called lives.
 Add a click event handler to the button.

     {% hint style='tip' %}
-`$(“#my-id”).click();`
+`$("#my-id").click();`
     {% endhint %}

   2. In response to the click event, add an action to display the menu.